 - we even need text as-such so we can render it back to us as spoken information (thanks to Text To Speech technologies and applications)!

 In other words, “text” from an IT point of view means character-encoding standards, such as ASCII, UNICODE, etc.

 The text within an image file (ie, bitmap resulting when a document is scanned) means “text” only for us humans, who are able to recognize it.

-Except for OCR software, which is able to analyse all pixel values, perform highly complex processing and determine if “patterns” can be found to match the ones corresponding to “text”.
+Except for OCR software, which can analyze all pixel values, perform highly complex processing, and determine if “patterns” can be found to match the ones corresponding to “text.”

 Basically, what happens is a kind of best-guess attempt and the result is output as a text-encoded type of information.

-In our forthcoming articles on OCR subject we will further explain some best practices for OCR and various factors to be considered when chosing an OCR engine (ie, quality vs royalties, time vs hardware resources, number of supported languages, etc).
+In our forthcoming article on OCR subject, we will further explain some best practices for OCR and various factors to be considered when choosing an OCR engine (i.e., quality vs royalties, time vs hardware resources, number of supported languages, etc).

 Do you need to perform OCR on your document?
 Try our free widget below!